nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/label.md

 [> screenshots for=Label <]

-### FormattedString
+### Styling the label

-If you need to style certain parts of the text differently, you can use a combination of a `FormattedString` and `Span` elements.
+If you need to style parts of the text, you can use a combination of a `FormattedString` and `Span` elements.

-Example:
 ```html
 <Label textWrap="true">
   <FormattedString>